Updated: November 2, 2021

 Pearl shakes, internet cafe, squid balls, laundry shop – these are just a few of the trending businesses that we’ve seen come and go over the years.

 These businesses usually go “out of fashion” within a couple of years, and only those who have truly established themselves in their niche will survive.

-After that, those rookie entrepreneurs who tried to catch the wave will close shop, betrayed by their own market, defeated by competition, and left wondering what the “next big thing” would be.
+After that, those rookie entrepreneurs who tried to catch the wave will close shop, be betrayed by their own market, defeated by competition, and left wondering what the “next big thing” would be.

 So what’s the best way to come up with a good business idea?
 How do you exactly spot a profitable business opportunity before anybody else?